GSA/digitalgov-pra/_pages/clearance-process/index.md

 ### Consider the public comments on the notice

 Reviewing comments from the public is an excellent way to understand how the people actually responding to your information collection feel about it.
 Review and consideration of public comments is essential and allows you to adjust and improve the request before submitting the collection to OMB for review.
-Part of your review involves a summary of public comments, and if you made any changes based on them.
+Part of the review involves a summary of public comments, and if you made any changes based on them.

 ### Issue a 30-day notice to the Federal Register